harmvv/IOT-Manual/README.md

 First go to https://developers.google.com/youtube/v3 and login with your Google account.
 If you don’t have a account, create one.
 Here you can find all the information about the YouTube V3 API.

-https://console.developers.google.com/?hl=nl
+First we have to create a new project in the google console, this is a place where you can find your google projects. https://console.developers.google.com/?hl=nl

 Create a new project in the google developers console.
 You can do this in the upper left next to the Google API’s logo